diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ![hadoop_shuffle_process_img_1]
 When the map function starts producing output, it is not simply written to disk.
 The process is more involved, and takes advantage of buffering writes in memory and doing some presorting for efficiency reasons.

 Each map task has a `circular memory buffer` that it writes the output to.
 The buffer is 100 MB by default (the size can be tuned by changing the `mapreduce.task.io.sort.mb` property).
-When the contents of the buffer reach a certain threshold size (`mapre duce.map.sort.spill.percent`, which has the default value 0.80, or 80%), a background thread will start to spill the contents to disk. `Map outputs will continue to be written to the buffer while the spill takes place`, but if the buffer fills up during this time, the map will block until the spill is complete.
+When the contents of the buffer reach a certain threshold size (`mapreduce.map.sort.spill.percent`, which has the default value 0.80, or 80%), a background thread will start to spill the contents to disk. `Map outputs will continue to be written to the buffer while the spill takes place`, but if the buffer fills up during this time, the map will block until the spill is complete.
 Spills are written in round-robin fashion to the directories specified by the `mapreduce.cluster.local.dir` property, in a job specific subdirectory.

 Before it writes to disk, the thread first divides the data into partitions corresponding to the reducers that they will ultimately be sent to.
 Within each partition, the background thread performs an in-memory sort by key, and if there is a `combiner function`, it is run on the output of the sort.
 Running the combiner function makes for a more compact map output, so there is less data to write to local disk and to transfer to the reducer.